 The Kenan Moral Purpose Award is given for the best undergraduate student essay on the role a liberal arts education plays in students’ exploration of the personal and social purposes by which to orient their future and the intellectual, emotional, and moral commitments that make for a full life.

-Established in honor of the Institute’s 15th anniversary at Duke, the award has entered its third year and has been expanded to include students from the University of North Carolina at Chapel Hill, thanks to a partnership with the Parr Center for Ethics.
+Established in honor of the Institute’s 15th anniversary at Duke and subsequently expanded, the award represents a partnership with the Parr Center for Ethics at the University of North Carolina at Chapel Hill.
 One winner from each school receives $1,000.
 This contest is open to all currently enrolled undergraduate students at both Duke and UNC.

 Essays of between 500-800 words should address either or both of the following questions: